Overview

 referred through the Service to maintain custody of their accounts and execute transactions at

-Schwab and to instruct Schwab to debit MSR’s fees directly from the accounts.
+Schwab and to instruct Schwab to debit MSR’s fees directly from the accounts for ease of

 SUMMARY OF TRADE AGGREGATION POLICY